yeojz/redux-intl-connect/README.md

 ## About
 `redux-intl-connect` is a redux `connect` agnostic binding for internationalizing your application, with support for [ICU Message Syntax](http://userguide.icu-project.org/formatparse/messages).

-This library **does not** depend on the [ECMAScript Internationalization API](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Intl).
+This library **does not** depend on polyfills and/or the [ECMAScript Internationalization API](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Intl).
 It provides a single method: `formatMessage` with it's API inspired by the FormatJS counterpart.

 ## Motivation
 FormatJS and it's corresponding bindings for React, Ember, Angular for Redux are great.
 However, 2 use cases in some of my projects led to this: